datafolklabs/cement/doc/source/dev/mvc.rst

 templating, which is perfectly fine.
 The following exposes a command without template rendering:

-**./helloworld/controllers/greeting.py**
+**helloworld/controllers/greeting.py**

 .. code-block:: python

     from cement.core.controller import CementController, expose
-    from helloworld.model.user import User
+    from helloworld.model import root as model

     class GreetingController(CementController):
         @expose()
         def sayhi(self, cli_opts, cli_args):
-            user = User(first=cli_opts.first_name,
+            user = model.User(first=cli_opts.first_name,
                               last=cli_opts.last_name)
             print 'Hello %s!' % user.display_name
             return dict(user=user)

 Notice how we don't need to specify a template path, though the command is still exposed.
-That said, you should always return any relavent data even if not rendering a template.
+That said, you should always return any relevant data even if not rendering a template.
 This is because every command automatically has a Json output engine.
-By adding '--json' to the end of your command, all output is surpress and only the return data is rendered via Json.
+By adding '--json' to the end of your command, all output is suppressed and only the return data is rendered via Json.
 In addition stdout, and stderr are also added to the Json output.

 The View